kevinclark/Lesson-Plans/shoes/connect-four.md

 Play around with the row and column section, we've seen this in the memory game before, but to give an overview, if we just had the `4.times do |column|` section, we would just draw a single square 4 times and place them next to each other.
-We need a way of moving this to a new row and essentially filling out our grid.
+We need a way of repeating this a number of times to make rows.

 ```ruby
 Shoes.app :width => 900, :height => 625 do